A Million Little Things: Development

 On August 18, 2017, ABC landed a series titled A Million Little Things with a put pilot commitment, to be written by DJ Nash, who would serve as executive producer alongside Aaron Kaplan and Dana Honor.
 The series was described as "being in the tone of The Big Chill," with the title stemming from the popular adage, "Friendship isn't a big thing – it's a million little things."
 Nash came up with the idea for the series following his single-camera comedy pilot Losing It.
-He said that "Sometimes in comedy, you have to apologize for adding drama, which is why I was so thrilled to see ABC's passion for a drama that has comedy".
+He said that "Sometimes in comedy, you have to apologize for adding drama, which is why I was so thrilled to see ABC's passion for a drama that has comedy."
 ABC officially ordered the series to pilot in January 2018, and the show was officially picked up to series on May 9, 2018.
 The series is produced by ABC Studios and Kapital Entertainment.
 In October 2018, the show was picked for a full season of 17 episodes.
 On February 5, 2019, during the TCA press tour, A Million Little Things was renewed for a second season.
 On August 8, 2019, it was announced that ABC had ordered a full season for the second season.
 On May 21, 2020, ABC renewed the series for a third season.
 At the PaleyFest New York panel, Nash announced that the COVID-19 pandemic and the Black Lives Matter movement will be part of the storylines for the third season.
-On May 14, 2021, ABC renewed the series for a fourth season which will consists of 20 episodes.
+On May 14, 2021, ABC renewed the series for a fourth season of 20 episodes.
 On May 13, 2022, ABC renewed the series for a fifth season.
-On November 7, 2022, ABC announced that the fifth season would be its last.
+On November 7, 2022, ABC announced that the fifth season would be its final season.